What is the best age to take children to the Galapagos Islands?

 Should we take a cruise or a land-based Galapagos tour with kids?

-There are two main ways to experience the Galapagos Islands, either by cruise ship, or by land with boat trips during the day, both of which offer age-related discounts for children or price reductions based on shared accommodations.
+There are two main ways to experience the Galapagos Islands.
+Basing yourself on a cruise ship or on land (taking boat trips during the day).
+Both offer age-related discounts for children or price reductions based on shared accommodations.

 Most boat-based explorations follow an itinerary of island-hopping and shore excursions over the course of one week.
 These itineraries are set in advance by the National Park and alternate (with some variation) between the northwest or southeast clusters of islands, plus a mandatory exploration of Santa Cruz Island and the Charles Darwin Research Station.